openshift/compliance-operator/doc/remediation-templating.md

         path: /etc/ssh/sshd_config
         overwrite: true
 ```
+There are some some annotation and labels we used for the compliance remediation:

+`compliance.openshift.io/value-required`: we used this one for content creator to mark XCCDF variables that is rquired to have a tailored input from administrator who runs the scan.

+`compliance.openshift.io/unset-value`: We used this annotation to mark all the XCCDF variables that are successfully parsed, but are not found in `ResultConfigMap` or there the value is in `compliance.openshift.io/value-required` annotation, but the tailored value for that value was not set by the administrator.

+`compliance.openshift.io/xccdf-value-used`: This one included all the values that were initially parsed as well as value set from `value-required`

+The remediation status will become `NeedsReview` where if there is `unset-value`
 If the the Remediation Status become `Needs-Review`, the administrator can check for the annotation `compliance.openshift.io/has-unset-xccdf-values` for that `ComplianceRemediation`,
 because some rules require to have a custom value to be set, or it didn't come with a default value.
 The Following is a example of missing value ComplianceRemediation object look like.